pkstaz/openshift-ai-3-workshop/04-deploy-and-configure-mcp-servers.md

 - **quarkus.rest-client.follow-redirects**: The HTTP client will automatically follow redirects from the target server.
 - **quarkus.rest-client.logging.body-limit**: Limits the amount of request/response body data that will be shown in logs.
 - **quarkus.rest-client."weatherclient".uri**: Base URI of the Open-Meteo API service that we will consume from our `WeatherClient` client.
+- **quarkus.langchain4j.mcp.weather.transport-type**: Transport type for the MCP client connection (http for Server-Sent Events).
+- **quarkus.langchain4j.mcp.weather.url**: URL where the MCP server is running.
+This should point to the SSE endpoint of your MCP server.

+> **Important:**
-> **Important:** The name `"weatherclient"` must match the `configKey` you defined in your REST client interface, so that Quarkus associates this configuration correctly.
+> - The name `"weatherclient"` must match the `configKey` you defined in your REST client interface, so that Quarkus associates this configuration correctly.
+> - The MCP client configuration uses `"weather"` as the identifier.
+Make sure this matches your MCP server configuration if you're using named configurations.
+> - Update the URL (`http://localhost:8081/mcp/sse/`) to match your actual MCP server deployment URL when deploying to OpenShift.

 With this file properly configured, your services and clients will work transparently following Quarkus and cloud development best practices.